maxime-aubry/flutter_forms/README.md

 **FormGroupProvider** is used inside **ReactiveForm** **widget**.
 Thanks to him, you are able to use **Consumers**, **watchers** and **readers** without defining it yourself.

-But, if you want to consume a sub form element, in the sub level of the root, you must provide it.
+But, if you want to consume a sub form element, in the sub level of the **root**, you must provide it.

 For example, here is a form. **Root** level is provided, thanks to **ReactiveForm** **widget**.